 Ms. Hesse also served as Senior Counsel to the Chairman of the Federal Communications Commission, where she advised Chairman Genachowski on transactions pending FCC approval.
-In 2018, she co-authored the United States chapter of the Third Edition of “The Intellectual Property and Antitrust Review.”
+She co-authored the United States chapter of “The Intellectual Property and Antitrust Review” in 2017-2020.